What is TOM?

 What do I do if I have to add a player that is late?

 Players that are late can be added from the Tournament screen once it is in progress.
 If a Player is late, they will receive an automatic loss in the next round and their pairing will be weighted as a lower priority compared to those who arrived on time.

 TOM has crashed while running a tournament, what do I do?

 TOM asks you to save a Tournament Data File (TDF) before you start your Tournament.
 This is then autosaved at regular intervals.
 You can also manually save the file at any time.
 If TOM crashes in the middle of a round, you may need to restart the round.
 For this reason, we recommend printing your match slips and distributing them to players so that you can re-enter the results.
 We also strongly recommend using independent round timer so that if TOM stops working mid-round, both you and your players have an accurate view of the time they have remaining in that round.

 What is a Sanctioned ID?

 A Sanctioned ID is the unique identifier for your tournament.
-It is needed for events that award Championship Points (League Challenges and Cups).
+It is needed for events that award Championship Points (League Challenges and League Cups).
 Submit your application through the Play!
-Tools portal at least two weeks before the event takes place to ensure that you receive a Sanctioned ID before your Tournament.
-Once your event has been approved, your Sanctioned ID will appear beneath the name of your Tournament and can be entered into TOM.
+Tools portal at least two weeks before the event takes place to ensure that you receive a Sanctioned ID before your tournament.
+Once your event has been approved, your Sanctioned ID will appear beneath the name of your tournament and can be entered into TOM.
 Do not submit a Tournament Data File without having first entered your Sanctioned ID.

 What is an Activity Group?